 ● Saint Pantaléon parish church: originally built in 1681, it was enlarged and transformed in 1838, when it assumed the actual structure, with the bell tower facing East and the presbytery with an octagonal dome and vault facing West.

 Is there anything more natural than a car-free town?
 Should you prefer not to use the cablecar, you can reach Chamois by going through the old mule track and its 93 bends!
 Or, easier, from La Magdeleine, through an easy and flat path.

 To admire Chamois from a higher point of view and without taking the chairlift you can walk along the Ru des Novalles, a panoramic irrigation canal dating back to the Middle Age.

 Another interesting area from a naturalistic point of view is the Lake Lod, which is accessible either by chairlift or after a 40-minute walk.
-Close to it, there is a picnic area and a bowl pitch.
+Close to it, there is a picnic area.
 From here, various hikes towards other villages and peaks start, as well as the route to the Clavalité sanctuary.

 In winter, the Chamois ski resort has more than 16 km of ski slopes of various difficulty levels and some off-piste routes.
 There are also some striking tracks for snowshoes.

 ● Chamoisic: international festival of experimental music, electronic and jazz in an exceptional natural environment.